 The month of March is Brain Injury Awareness Month.
-“Brain Injury Awareness Month honors the millions of people with brain injury, who with proper acute care, therapeutic rehabilitation and adequate long-term supports, are living with the successes and challenges that each day brings,” said Susan H. Connors, president/CEO of the Brain Injury Association of America.
+“Brain Injury Awareness Month honors the millions of people with brain injury, who with proper acute care, therapeutic rehabilitation and adequate long-term supports, are living with the successes and challenges that each day brings,” said Susan H. Connors, president and CEO of the Brain Injury Association of America.

 The Brain Injury Association of America’s mission is to be the voice of brain injury.
 Through advocacy, education and research, they bring help, hope and healing to millions of individuals living with brain injury, their families and the professionals who serve them.

-- >According to the Center for Disease Control and Prevention, in the U.S., direct medical costs and indirect medical costs of TBI, such as lost productivity, totaled an estimated $76.3 billion each year.
+According to the Centers for Disease Control and Prevention, direct and indirect medical costs of TBIs in the United States total an estimated $76.3 billion each year.